simai/docara/stubs/site/source/docs/en/content/content-blade.md

 # Blade Templates & Partials

 One of the biggest benefits of a templating language is the ability to create reusable layouts and partials.
-Docara gives you access to all the templating features and control structures of Blade that are available in Laravel (learn more about Blade layouts in the official Blade documentation).
+Docara gives you access to all the templating features and control structures of Blade that are available in Laravel (see the official Blade docs for more on layouts).

 ## Defining a Layout

-Layouts themselves are just basic Blade templates that have one or more @yield calls where child templates can render their contents.
+Layouts are basic Blade templates with one or more `@yield` calls where child templates can render their contents.
 A basic master layout could look like this:

 ```blade
 <!DOCTYPE html>